Economic Policy and the Welfare State

 The Danish BSc programme in Economics - elective at the 3rd year

-From autumn 2022 the course is also offered to students at the
+The course is also offered to students at the

 - Master Programmes in Political Science